 The Balanced Parent

-I understand Charlotte Mason’s perspective on this.
-It is important to teach children the way of the will.
-They need to learn to change their thoughts, and not be slaves to the negative thoughts in their minds.
+I understand Charlotte Mason’s perspective on this, and if we look into historical context of an age that valued self-control and a lack of emotional show almost over all, it makes even more sense.
+It is important to demonstrate the way of the will for children.
+They need to learn to change their thoughts, and not be trapped by the negative thoughts that burgeon in their minds.
 However, Charlotte Mason also mentions how important modeling is.
 If I constantly model indifference to things that truly pain and affect my children, how will they learn to be kind and caring friends?

 The Bottom Line

-I think the bottom line here is that we know our kids.
-We know when they’re actually hurt, or hamming it up.
-Sometimes they need our hugs and sympathy, and sometimes they need us to model a stoic reaction so the atmosphere isn’t upset.
+The bottom line here is that we know our kids.
+We know when they’re actually hurt, or searching for our love and comfort.
+Sometimes they need our hugs and sympathy, and sometimes what they need most is the assurance that they can handle what comes their way.